cheshireoctopus/cheshireoctopus.github.io/content/notes/postmortem-questions/index.md

 ---
-title: "Questions For Postmortems"
+title: 'Questions For Postmortems'
-date: "2020-05-05"
+date: '2020-05-05'
-path: "questions-for-postmortems"
+path: 'questions-for-postmortems'
 is_til: true
+redirects:
+  - /postmortem-questions
 ---

 Today I learned more questions to ask during a postmortem.